tact-lang/pitaya/docs/SPECIFICATION.md

 - `result = await ctx.wait(handle)` / `results = await ctx.wait_all(list[Handle])` — await completion.
 - `ctx.parallel([ ... ])` — sugar for schedule-many + wait_all.
 - Deterministic utilities: `ctx.key(*parts) -> str` (stable idempotency keys), `ctx.now()`, `ctx.rand()` (recorded + replayed), `await ctx.sleep(seconds)` (checkpointed). `ctx.rand()` values MUST be recorded per strategy execution (e.g., strategy-scoped events/state) so replay is deterministic without re-seeding.
-Determinism recording (normative): Each call to `ctx.rand()` MUST emit a `strategy.rand` event with a monotonic sequence index and value in `events.jsonl`, and the latest sequence index/value MUST be mirrored into `state.json` for fast resume.
+Determinism recording: Each call to `ctx.rand()` MUST emit a `strategy.rand` event with a monotonic sequence index and value in `events.jsonl`, and the latest sequence index/value MUST be mirrored into `state.json` for fast resume.
 On replay, the strategy runtime MUST consume the recorded values in order and MUST NOT generate new randomness.

 Handle contract: